If we don’t win, you don’t pay.

 Personal injury attorneys are hired as they typically would be for injury matters.
 Provided that a settlement agreement is reached and approved in the minor’s claim, the funds are sent to the blocked account or whatever other holding method is deemed fit.

-Note that an expedited petition for a minor’s compromise may be filed if needed.
+An expedited petition for a minor’s compromise may be filed if needed.

 Note that these settlements are final, so there’s no reopening of the case thereafter.
 For example, the money awarded may not have been enough to cover the extent of the damage.
 Even in such a situation, no exception is made.

-Apart from reviewing the settlement agreement and negotiating its terms effectively, your lawyer will also account for getting the best possible net recovery.
+Besides reviewing the settlement agreement and negotiating its terms effectively, your lawyer will also account for getting the best possible net recovery.

 Where the Money Goes: A Deeper Dive